katewhee/networking-course/_pages/overview.md

 All communication will be done over Slack.
 Slack is intended to be used for announcements, questions, and facilitate student communication.
 If you have a question, ask it on Slack so that everyone can benefit from seeing the question and answer.

 ## Attendance and Participation
 This is a senior-level class, and I expect senior-level participation.
-I expect all students to watch every lecture and be engaged in the lecture.
+I expect all students to attend every lecture and be engaged in the lecture.
 Asking and answering questions in class is essential.
 When you are in a lecture, I expect your attention, so students should not be on their phones or doing non-class related things on laptops.

 ## Late Policy
 Don't be late.
 With all programming, but especially with networking, bugs pop up, and things take longer than you hope, so plan ahead on the labs.
 20% of the grade will be subtracted for each day late, not including weekends.